What I love about Vegas is the city can be done on a tight budget without sacrificing any fun.

 You’ll likely become hungry in a few hours, so it makes more sense to instead eat a regular meal at a restaurant for a fraction of the price.

 However, if you have the money, splurge at a buffet in Vegas because the buffets here are unlike any others in the world.

 6. Don’t Airbnb it

-I stayed at the Flamingo (and highly recommend it!) for 3 nights for 2 people for under $300 including resort fees, so stay on the strip and enjoy the instant access to the strip!
+I stayed at the Flamingo (and highly recommend it!) for three nights for two people for under $300 including resort fees, so stay on the strip and enjoy the instant access to the strip!

 If you decide to use Airbnb another time, you can get $40 off your first stay with my link here.

 These are the busiest times for Vegas, and prices will reflect that.
 I usually visit Vegas during Tuesday-Friday, and it’s always a blast!

 Share your room with a friend, stay in the middle of the strip (Flamingo and Paris are great affordable options), and take advantage of happy hour at restaurants and bars!

 Honestly, the High Roller is overpriced and overrated.
 I do not recommend it.